 The Freedom Vote set the groundwork for establishing the MFDP in April 1964.
 The MFDP was an interracial organization, which sought to replace the whites-only Mississippi Democratic Party, at the Democratic National Convention of 1964.
 Lyndon Johnson, then President of the United States and titular leader of the National Democratic Party, proposed a compromise, that Henry and white activist Edwin King would be seated as at-large delegates at the Convention which met in Atlantic City, New Jersey.
 Fanny Lou Hamer and other members of the MFDP rejected the compromise on principle, while Aaron Henry and other Civil Rights activists wanted to accept the compromise as a victory for the MFDP.
 Ultimately, the MFDP rejected the compromise.

 After the passage of the Voting Rights Act in 1965, the number of black voters grew rapidly and African Americans began to be elected to various local, county and statewide offices.
 Clarksdale voters elected Aaron Henry to serve in the State House of Representatives in 1982, a post he held until 1996.
 During his time in the state legislature, Henry continued to fight against racial injustice.
 He introduced legislation to remove the Confederate battle flag from the state flag and continued to call for the reopening of the murder case for Medgar Evers.
-Aaron Henry suffered a stroke in 1996, and died on May 19, 1997 in Clarksdale, Mississippi.
+Aaron Henry suffered a stroke in 1996, and died on May 19, 1997 at the age of 75 in Clarksdale, Mississippi.